-Where to see monarchs in California
+Where to See Monarchs in California

-The mild winters of the California coast are a perfect haven from the harsh cold weather in our country’s interior.
-Monarchs take advantage of this climate and use the same overwintering sites year after year.
-Congregations of overwintering monarchs are found at more than 200 sites along the California coast, from Mendocino County in the north to San Diego in the south.
-Here is information on several overwintering sites that are open to the public.
-Find the sites closest to you and plan for a magical day exploring this amazing phenomenon.
-Please keep in mind that monarchs are present from October through February.
-Also, a few of these sites host festivals or other events.
+The mild winters of the California coast are a perfect haven from the harsh cold weather found in our country’s interior.
+Monarchs take advantage of this climate and often use the same overwintering sites year after year.
+Congregations of overwintering monarchs have been found at more than 400 sites along the California coast, from Mendocino County in the north to San Diego in the south.
+For many people, the arrival of autumn along the California coast is marked by the flutter of orange and black as monarchs arrive at these groves and settle in for the winter.

 Pacific Grove is home to the Monarch Grove Sanctuary.
 Each winter, about 20-30,000 monarch butterflies cluster together on the pines and eucalyptus of the Sanctuary.
 Arriving in October, these hardy insects will overwinter until February, when they will join the spring monarch migration, spreading northward and eastward as they hunt for milkweed plants on which to lay their eggs.